ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 <img src="../images/2016-12-11-Langton-Voronoi/SL/5000_seed_95_1000.png" alt="1000 iterations with SL rule" width="32%"/>

 **Nine trajectories for each rule with translated tesselations**

+We build the Voronoi tesselations as in section "A bounded trajectory with a period of 48 steps".
+For each rule, we plot 9 pictures.
+Each picture represents a simulation after 1000 steps or after reaching a border of the defined area.
+Those pictures exhibit three kinds of behavior: chaotic structures, highway patterns and bounded evolutions.

 *Evolution with SP rule and a translated tesselation*